poornimasf/nlp-negation-analysis/LINGUISTIC_ANALYSIS_FRAMEWORK.md

 ## 10. Computational Linguistics Contributions

-### 10.1 Hierarchical Decision Models
+### 10.1 Hierarchical Decision Models with Anti-Expletive Detection

-Our four-tier hierarchy (Anti-Expletive > Logical > Expletive > Syntactic > Discourse) provides a template for other ambiguous linguistic phenomena where multiple factors interact.
+Our five-tier hierarchy (Anti-Expletive > Logical > Expletive > Syntactic > Discourse) provides a template for other ambiguous linguistic phenomena where multiple factors interact.
+The innovation of anti-expletive detection as the highest priority demonstrates how systematic error analysis can reveal previously unrecognized linguistic patterns that actively block grammatical features.

-### 10.2 Corpus-Driven Rule Refinement
+### 10.2 Corpus-Driven Rule Refinement and Error-Based Discovery

-The methodology of using corpus evidence to refine traditional grammatical rules offers a model for improving other rule-based NLP systems.
+The methodology of using corpus evidence to refine traditional grammatical rules, combined with systematic analysis of classification errors (84:11 imbalance), offers a model for improving other rule-based NLP systems.
+This approach revealed that traditional syntactic licensing functions as enablement rather than requirement, fundamentally reconceptualizing the theoretical framework.

+### 10.3 Positional Boundary Effects in Semantic Analysis

+The framework demonstrates successful isolation of target clauses from interfering contexts through positional boundary detection, showing how cross-clause vs. same-clause semantic factors can be systematically differentiated in computational analysis.

-### 10.3 Confidence-Weighted Classification
+### 10.4 Confidence-Weighted Classification with Discourse Integration

+Our confidence scoring system, based on corpus frequency, inter-annotator agreement, and discourse factor weighting, provides interpretable uncertainty quantification while incorporating register-sensitive grammatical variation.

 Our confidence scoring system, based on corpus frequency and inter-annotator agreement, provides interpretable uncertainty quantification.